Oduig/dive/README.markdown

 * Buy an Xbox360 controller for PC, or use your own.
 Top tip for minimum entanglement: it should be wireless.

 What's on my todo list:

-* Test if bluetooth and UDP can be made even faster and less resource intensive.
 * ![Compensate for vertical and horizontal drift](http://www.oculus.com/blog/magnetometer/).
 Horizontal drift is OK since you don't really notice which way you face, but vertical drift can be a bit annoying.
 Especially when jumping through portals.
 Right now, I use the Xbox controller every so often to correct drift.
 * See if I can use the Z axis of the gyro so that it rolls the camera when you tilt your head.
 * Lean forward/left/right/back to walk